thdihan/Competitive-Programming/Learnings/STL/Vector/README.md

-# The list of topics about covered in this code is given here
+# The list of topics covered about vector in this code is given here